openstack-archive/fuel-web/docs/develop/architecture.rst

 Astute puts a special message into the RabbitMQ queue that contains the action that should be executed on the managed node.
-MCollective servers are started on all bootstraped nodes and they constantly listen for these messages, when they recieve a message they run the required agent action with the given parameters.
+MCollective servers are started on all bootstrapped nodes and they constantly listen for these messages, when they receive a message they run the required agent action with the given parameters.
 MCollective agents are just Ruby scripts with a set of procedures.
 These procedures are actions that the MCollective server can run when asked to.